 What’s Included

-• Included THREE group flights: From BKK to Luang Prabang (LPQ) and south to Vientiane, Laos (VTE) and from Siem Reap (REP) to Bangkok at the end.
+- Included TWO group flights: From BKK to Luang Prabang (LPQ) and from Siem Reap (REP) to Bangkok at the end.

-• All meals except two lunches and two dinners on days when the group is “on their own,” during the Candle Festival for instance.
+- All meals except four – two lunches and two dinners on days when the group is “on their own,” during the Candle Festival for instance.

-• Phare Acrobatic show in the town of Siem Reap; no animals but a wonderful show of amazing and talented young acrobats.
+- Phare circus – Acrobatic show in the town of Siem Reap; no animals!
+A wonderful show of amazing and talented young acrobats.

 Frequently Asked Questions